-What types of research and creative work is presented at the Symposium?
+What types of research, creative, and other scholarly activities are presented at the Symposium?

-We invite research and creative projects from all disciplines within the University from graduate students and undergraduates.
-Students must be working under the guidance of a faculty mentor on their own research or original project, or assisting faculty with their research.
-Dissertation topics, theses, capstone projects, senior theses, original art, performances, media presentations, independent study projects and some internship activities are good examples of the type of student research and creative projects presented at the Symposium.
+We invite student presentations from all academic disciplines within the University from both undergraduate and graduate students.
+Students must be working under the guidance of a mentor on their scholarly activity.
+Senior and master's theses, capstone projects, dissertations, original art, performances, media presentations, independent study projects and some internship activities are good examples of the type of student projects presented at the Symposium.

 Is the Symposium open to the arts, humanities, and social sciences?

 Yes, absolutely!
+RaCAS is not a Science Fair!
 We encourage all types of visual, performing, media and recording artists to submit applications.
 Past presentations have included sculpture, photography, live and recorded music, literary readings, and film.

 Can only CU Denver students participate?

 Only currently CU Denver students from the Denver Campus or Anschutz Medical Campus may apply for this event.
 If you have recently graduated, you may present a research or creative project that you completed while you were a CU Denver student.

 Do I need to be a UROP grant recipient to apply for this event?